Sara Vickers: Television

-In 2016, she played Cara in one episode of the British sitcom comedy Lovesick, produced by Clerkenwell Films and broadcast on Netflix.
-She appeared as Leanne Randall in 2016 in the third series of the BBC One crime drama Shetland."Shetland", BBC.
-Retrieved 2 January 2019 In the Netflix historical drama series The Crown, directed by Benjamin Caron, she performed in one 2016 episode as Crawfie.
+In 2016, Vickers played Cara in one episode of the British sitcom comedy Lovesick, produced by Clerkenwell Films and broadcast on Netflix.
+She also appeared that year as Leanne Randall through the six-episode third series of the BBC One crime drama Shetland.
+In the Netflix historical drama series The Crown, directed by Benjamin Caron, she performed in one 2016 episode as Crawfie.

 In 2018, she appeared as Jane Gooding in one episode of The Alienist, directed by Jakob Verbruggen, for TNT-Netflix.

 Beginning with the premiere on 20 October 2019, Vickers appeared as Ms. Crookshanks, a main character in HBO's Watchmen television series continuation of the 1987 DC Comics limited series of the same name.

-Vickers appeared in four episodes of the 2021 second series of the Scottish crime drama, Guilt.
+Vickers appeared in four episodes of the 2021 second series and one episode of the 2023 third series of the Scottish crime drama, Guilt.

+In April 2024, it was announced that Vickers had been cast as Davina Porter in the Outlander prequel series Outlander: Blood of My Blood.

 Film

 Vickers performed as Eilidh in Sunshine on Leith, a 2013 musical film directed by Dexter Fletcher.

-She played Lizzie in Breaking, a 2016 film short directed by Saul Abraham and Joel Feder.
+She played Lizzie in Breaking, a 2016 short film directed by Saul Abraham and Joel Feder.

 Personal life

-Vickers married British actor and RADA classmate Kerr Logan in August 2017.
-They have a child together.
+Vickers married the British actor and RADA classmate Kerr Logan in August 2017.
+They have two children.